CharlesShang/DCNv2/README.md

 ## Deformable Convolutional Networks V2 with Pytorch 1.0

+## CPU and GPU version

 ### Build
 ```bash
     ./make.sh         # build
     python testcpu.py    # run examples and gradient check on cpu
     python testcuda.py   # run examples and gradient check on gpu
 ```
+This repository contains the Pytorch DCNv2 implementation by Charles Shang.
+It has been modified so that it can run on both CPU and GPU.

+The rest of the text is from Charles Shang's repository

 ### An Example
 - deformable conv